matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 html or a pdf for latex::

    .. plot:: pyplot_simple.py
-      :scale: 75
       :include-source:

-The ``:scale:`` directive rescales the image to some percentage of the original size. ``:include-source:`` will present the contents of the file, marked up as source code.
+The ``:scale:`` directive rescales the image to some percentage of the original size, though we don't recommend using this in most cases since it is probably better to choose the correct figure size and dpi in mpl and let it handle the scaling. ``:include-source:`` will present the contents of the file, marked up as source code.

 Static figures
 --------------